rioter00/MAGD487/PortfolioCreationAssignment.md

   + Other pages?

   Be prepared to answer these questions?
-  + What types of media are looking to highlight?
+  + What types of media are you looking to highlight?
 How?

   > **Second Check In**
   > - Bring sketches (ON PAPER) of your portfolio, showing layout, expected interactions.